-Pure gold is extremely malleable, and for this reason jewelry makers often mix it with other elements to increase its strength.
-According to Pricescope Diamond Journal, the most common gold alloys include yellow gold, which contains copper, silver and in some instances cobalt; and white gold, which contains copper, zinc, nickel and in some instances, palladium.
+As a soft metal, pure gold is easy to work.
+For this reason, jewelry makers often mix it with other elements to increase its strength.
+The most common gold alloys include yellow gold, which contains copper, silver -- and in some instances cobalt -- and white gold, which contains copper, zinc, nickel and, in some instances, palladium.
 All types of jewelry, such as rings, bracelets, necklaces and earrings consist of both these alloys.